implydata/druid-query-toolkit/README.md

  */
 ```

-For more examples check out the unit tests.
+For more examples, check out the unit tests.

 #### ToDo

 Not every valid DruidSQL construct can currently be parsed, the following snippets are not currently supported:

 - `(a, b) IN (subquery)`
-- Support `FROM "wikipedia_k" USING (k)`

 ## License